kimcatbar/team-8-repo/meetings.md

 ## Instructions

-- Delete this block before adding to your repository.

-- Delete any instructions you see below they will be within < >

 - This schedule should reflect the meetings from the start of the project until the end of the semester.